 • Security and compliance: Jitterbit ensures secure integration processes by complying with GDPR, ISO 27001, SOC 1 and SOC 2, and HIPAA standards.

-Jitterbit is an iPaaS platform that helps organizations manage data mappings through its Harmony solution.
+Jitterbit is an iPaaS platform which is also one of the schema mapping tools that helps organizations manage data mappings through its Harmony solution.
 It allows you to integrate data across various systems, including cloud, on-premises, and legacy applications.

 Users can easily create automated workflows for data mapping with its low-code graphical interface and pre-built connectors.
 This makes Jitterbit a great choice even for non-technical people.